20 Best Things To Do in Haleiwa (+ Top North Shore Attractions!)

 Shark cage diving

-This 2-hour adventure grants you the opportunity to see sandbar and Galapagos sharks in their natural environment.
+This 2-hour adventure grants you the opportunity to see sandbars and Galapagos sharks in their natural environment.
 You will learn more about each species and get to enjoy the waters at the same time!

 This tour is truly one of the best things to do in Haleiwa and the North Shore!